willpinha/dino/docs/the-basics/error-handling.md

 ```

 When we return an error of type `dino.Error`, it is automatically serialized to a JSON object in the
 response body.
-This standardizes the response format for all errors that your application may return
+This standardizes the response format for all errors that your application returns

-This JSON object contains the following fields:
+This error response contains the following fields:

 | Field     | Required? | Description                                                         |
 | --------- | --------- | ------------------------------------------------------------------- |